huiyuyie/recipe_calories/README.md

 This project investigates the **Recipes and Ratings** dataset from [food.com](https://www.food.com/), consisting of thousands of recipes and user ratings since 2008.
 After merging and cleaning the raw data, our final working dataset contains **234429 rows**.

+### Research Question

+**Whether the time taken to make a recipe affect the number of calories?**

+---

+This question is important because understanding the relationship between cooking time and number of calories can help home cooks make better dietary decisions and optimize their meal plannings.
+For instance, people may assume that recipes which takes longer to make are more indulgent, while quick recipes might be healthier.
+By analyzing this relationship, we can provide insights for users aiming for specific nutritional or time goals.

+**Why this question matters?**
+ Millions of people choose recipes based on preparation time and perceived healthiness.
+If there is a significant association between cooking time and the number of calories, users can make more informed choices according to their time constraints and nutritional goals.
+This analysis can also support food bloggers, dietitians, and recipe platforms in designing and recommeding recipes that meet different users' needs.

+---

 ## Relevant Columns and Descriptions

 | Column Name        | Description                                                               |